goustoben/gousto-webclient/readme.md

 You can see the containers logs being redirected to this terminal (nginx and application), exit with `CTRL+C`

 ### [Local files needed](#local-files-needed)
-You will need to populate the `env.json` config file with the correct values for your environment.
+You will need to copy the `env.json.example` to `env.json` in `/src/config` with the correct values for your environment.

 You will also need to populate the checkout.com public key in `src/src/routes/Checkout/Components/CheckoutPayment/config.js`